kakra/linux/Documentation/userspace-api/winesync.rst

   case the ioctl fails with ``ETIMEDOUT``.
 The function only acquires one object, even if multiple objects are signaled.

-  A semaphore is considered to be signaled if its count is nonzero, and is acquired by decrementing its count by one.
+  A semaphore is considered to be signaled if its count is nonzero.
+It is acquired by decrementing its count by one if the ``WINESYNC_SEM_GETONWAIT`` flag was used to create it; otherwise no operation is done to acquire the semaphore.
 A mutex is considered to be signaled if it is unowned or if its owner matches the ``owner`` argument, and is acquired by incrementing its recursion count by one and setting its owner to the ``owner`` argument.

   Acquisition is atomic and totally ordered with respect to other operations on the same object.
 If two wait operations (with different ``owner`` identifiers) are queued on the same mutex, only one is signaled.
-If two wait operations are queued on the same semaphore, and a value of one is posted to it, only one is signaled.
+If two wait operations are queued on the same semaphore (which was not created with the ``WINESYNC_SEM_GETONWAIT`` flag set), and a value of one is posted to it, only one is signaled.
   The order in which threads are signaled is not guaranteed.

+  (If two wait operations are queued on the same semaphore, and the semaphore was created with the ``WINESYNC_SEM_GETONWAIT`` flag set, and a value of one is posted to it, both threads are signaled, and the semaphore retains a count of one.)

   If an inconsistent mutex is acquired, the ioctl fails with ``EOWNERDEAD``.
 Although this is a failure return, the function may